On the current situation

 - In the past years the cooperation projects always had the emphasis in the exchange of young people.
 Especially here in the future - when the Russian president has stopped his aggression - the meeting of young people can and should be possible again in order to create trust and to build a peaceful future.

-Emergence of the cooperation
+Origin of the cooperation

 Already in 1992 our twin town Erlangen saw the chances which could lie in a triangular partnership with Vladimir, including Jena.

-Since 2004 there have been regular exchanges of children and young people between the two cities, which have since been organised and carried out mainly by the Eurowerkstatt Jena e.
+Since 2004 there have been regular exchanges of children and young people between the two cities, which have since been organized and carried out mainly by the Eurowerkstatt Jena e.
 V..
 A cooperation of the Ernst-Abbe-Hochschule Jena and the State University Wladimir exists since 2009.

 The many churches, monasteries and buildings dating from the 11th - 18th centuries are protected as "UNESCO World Heritage Sites".
-The historical old town, also called "Old Vladimir", makes up about 120 ha of the city area.
+The historical Old Town, also called "Old Vladimir", makes up about 120 ha of the city area.
 The newer districts occupy an area of about 1,200 ha.

 The city has 165 different educational institutions with about 4000 pedagogical staff.
 Thanks to scientific institutions, such as the Pedagogical and Polytechnic Universities, as well as the Business Institute of Vladimir and the Institute of Finance and Management, the city is rightly considered modern and progressive.
 Vladimir State University houses 13 institutes with more than 25,000 students and is one of the largest higher education institutions in Central Russia.
-Eleven dormitories and eleven educational and laboratory buildings provide ideal conditions for successful studies.
+Eleven dormitories and eleven educational and laboratory buildings provide ideal conditions for successful study.